-It is useful to review the behaviour of the time series used in estimation was conducted before analyzing the results from the formal econometric estimates.
-Both consumption and credit series
+It is useful to review the behaviour of the time series used in estimation before analyzing the results from the formal econometric estimates.
+The issue of seasonality and stationarity of variables in both the consumption and credit

-&lt;sup>9 Mortgage credit and unemployment were also considered as potential variables however they were found to be insignificant and were not reported.
+9 Mortgage credit and unemployment were also considered as potential variables however they were found to be insignificant and were not reported.
 This result coincides with findings from Beaton (2009), who employed an ECM technique.
 Like Beaton (2009), it was expected that mortgage credit would be more, not less significant, given that consumption includes non-durables and service.
-However since consumption cannot be disaggregated, no sensitivity analysis can be done to see if this result would also hold if consumption of non-durables and services was used as is common in literature.
-One reason why unemployment rate might be insignificant in explaining consumption is that Jamaica is the largest recipient of remittances which act as a substitute for the loss of income which occur.
+However, since consumption cannot be disaggregated, no sensitivity analysis can be done to see if this result would also hold if consumption of non-durables and services was used as is common in literature.
+One reason why unemployment rate might be insignificant in explaining consumption is that Jamaica is the largest recipient of remittances which act as a substitute for the loss of income which usually occurs.

-were seasonally adjusted accordingly.
-The de-seasonalized series was then checked for stationary using the Augmented Dickey-Fuller and Phillp-Perron test (as reported in Table 1).
+series must be dealt with.
+Both consumption and credit series were seasonally adjusted accordingly.10 Furthermore, the data was checked for stationarity using the Augmented Dickey-Fuller and Phillp-Perron test (as reported in Table 1).